Review: Scarpa SL Activ Boots

 Well made.
 I can’t afford to buy new boots every year or two, so I needed whatever I bought to be tough, strong, but not insanely heavy.
 Crampon compatible.
 Boots get graded on their ability to have a crampon fitted: B0 is “don’t even think about it”.
 Then it ranges from B1, which is “yep, good for winter walking, glacier crossing and easy winter climbing maybe”, all the way to B3, which is “I’m just popping up Everest for the weekend”.
 B1 would be perfect for my requirements.
 The sole would be stiff enough for use with crampons but not so stiff that walking would be uncomfortable.

 A good price.
 Very important!

 Not garish.
-Some very “striking” colour schemes on boots, I prefer a more low-key look to be honest.
+There are some very “striking” colour schemes on boots, but I prefer a more low-key look, to be honest.

 So, to the internet!
 As you start going up the boot pyramid, your choice starts to narrow.
 Lower down its slopes say at the budget walking trainer level, you could probably choose from 200+ brands/styles/colours.
 A few levels up, where I was looking, there are far fewer options.
 At the top, Everest boots if you will, there might just be 3 or 4 choices.
 This made my search a bit more straightforward, only having a few boots to consider/discard.
 Quite quickly my eyes were drawn to the Scarpa SL Activ.
 They ticked most of the boxes I wanted ticking.
 The price seemed a little high but factoring in the 15% discount I would get at Cotswold Outdoor with my Canoe England card this could be made a bit more tolerable!